 In this blog, we will discuss how to design a URL shortener service but before we go further we want you to read the article “How to Crack System Design Round in Interviews?”.
-It will give you an idea that what this round looks like, what you are expected to do in this round and what mistakes you should avoid in front of the interviewer.
+It will give you an idea that what this round looks like, what you are expected to do in this round, and what mistakes you should avoid in front of the interviewer.
+Also, the Geeksforgeeks Mastering System Design Course will also help you ace the interview by providing you with an optimized approach to solving questions and relating them with real-life examples.

 How Would You Design a URL Shortener Service Like TinyURL?